 You'll likely have to obtain several licenses.
 These are permissions from the city to carry on the restaurant's activities.
 Here are some examples of permits or licenses you may need:

 - Food service

 - Employee health

 This is just a sample list to explore; some counties have unique requirements.
-For example, in some places, you have to have a license to place a pool table in your establishment.
+For example, you need to have a license to put a pool table in your food service establishment in some places.
 It's a lot to think about, in addition to the restaurant startup costs you'll have to cover.

-In addition, you will have to renew your licenses on a regular basis.
-This may be annually, for example, in the case of a business license or permission to serve alcohol.
-Also, just getting the license doesn't mean you automatically keep it.
-Typically, these licenses will come with additional requirements.
-This aspect of restaurant laws and regulations determines a large part of how you run your business.
-So, carefully review what you have to do to keep your license so you don't risk losing it.
+Also, just getting the license doesn't mean you automatically keep it forever.
+Many licenses come with additional requirements.
+Staying in compliance is a big part of how you run your business, so carefully review what you have to do to keep your license.

 In your rush to keep the authorities happy, don't forget to protect yourself as well.
 Business insurance can offer coverage in case you experience unexpected mishaps.
 You can get industry-specific protection with restaurant insurance that's appropriate for your business.

-The city wants to ensure your restaurant complies with health and safety standards.
-Those are in place to protect patrons and staff.
+Your city wants to ensure your restaurant complies with health and safety standards.
+These restaurant regulations are in place to protect patrons and staff.
 Among the rules to know and follow are:

 - Physical safety of employees and patrons